snotskie/ttrpg/site/src/world.md

     - Officially, the tusks are ruled by a council of leaders.
 However, the members of the council disagree so much that, in practice, the tusks are organized into a loose set of small, scattered towns
     - The tusks have a revolving set of capitals, as the town politically designated to seat the council rotates after every Three-Year Feast

 !!! details "3.
-Lucan -- Beetle Craftsmen of the Central Mountain Pass"
+Shelled Ones -- Beetle Craftsmen of the Central Mountain Pass"
     #### Basic Stats

     After selecting your Lifestyle, choose one of your Basic Stats and increase its die by one size, to a maximum of $d10$.